ameseee/kwk-curriculum-site/web-app/lessons/intro-html/index.md

 - Attribute
 - Nesting

+## Warm Up

+In your notebook, jot down your answers.
+Then, we'll discuss as a class.
+- What are you favorite websites?
+- What is it about these websites that you like?
+The look of it?
+The functionality/purpose?

 ## Overview

 Of all of the major technologies used on the web, on either the front- or the back- end, HTML is the oldest.
 In the beginning, the web was just a bunch of HTML documents that you wrote by hand.
 They had these cool things called hyperlinks that would allow a user to click on a word on one page and be taken to another page.